opensearch-project/documentation-website/_dashboards/search-telemetry.md

 You can opt-in or opt-out of using search telemetry in your cluster by changing the configuration values in both the OpenSearch Dashboards YAML and Data plugin configuration files.

-The following table shows the combination of values for the OpenSearch Dashboards YAML file setting `data.search.usageTelemetry.enabled` and the Data plugin configuration file src/plugins/data/config.ts setting `search.usageTelemetry.enabled` values that will result in search telemetry opt-in or opt-out.
+The following table shows the combination of values for the OpenSearch Dashboards YAML file setting `data.search.usageTelemetry.enabled` and the Data plugin configuration file OpenSearch-Dashboards/src/plugins/data/config.ts setting `usageTelemetry` values that will result in search telemetry opt-in or opt-out.

-In the data configuration file (),

 OpenSearch Dashboards YAML value  | Data plugin config value | Opt-in or Opt-out of search telemetry :--- | :--- | :---